carlosedubarreto/hamer/README.md

 ![teaser](assets/teaser.jpg)

 ## News
+- [2025/12]
+- Added code from [Mano2Smplx](https://github.com/VincentHu19/Mano2Smpl-X) and a notebook where it was converted to use with PKL of GVHMR and HAMER
+- Added code to export Mano Parameters to use with Mano2SMPLX
+- Added Blend File [(on the releases)](https://github.com/carlosedubarreto/hamer/releases/tag/blend_file_v1) with script and SMPLX Body [SMPLX Body License](https://smpl-x.is.tue.mpg.de/bodylicense.html)
 - [2024/06] HaMeR received the 2nd place award in the Ego-Pose Hands task of the Ego-Exo4D Challenge!
 Please check the [validation report](https://www.cs.utexas.edu/~pavlakos/hamer/resources/egoexo4d_challenge.pdf).
 - [2024/05] We have released the evaluation pipeline!
 - [2024/05] We have released the HInt dataset annotations!
 Please check [here](https://github.com/ddshan/hint).